Fall Internship Program

 The AAPD Fall Internship Program is a professional and career development opportunity for disabled students and recent graduates.
 Interns explore career opportunities, gain leadership skills, and connect to the broader disability community.

-• Attend a virtual kickoff call in June.
+• Attend a virtual kickoff call on April 4, 2025

-• Participate in a virtual orientation on Sunday, August 25 from 12-4pm ET with breaks.
+• Participate in a virtual orientation on Sunday, August 24 from 12-4pm ET with breaks

 • Connect one-on-one with a virtual mentor